zoeyzhangzz/chromosome-instance-segmentation/README.md

 This project uses **Cascade Mask R-CNN** for instance segmentation of metaphase chromosomes based on the **KaryoNet** dataset.

 ## Environment
 This project is built upon the [MMDetection](https://github.com/open-mmlab/mmdetection?tab=readme-ov-file) framework.
-Please follow the official [MMDetection installation guide](https://mmdetection.readthedocs.io/en/latest/get_started.html) to set up your environment.Create a virtual-env Python environment to avoid version conflicts.
+Please follow the official [MMDetection installation guide](https://mmdetection.readthedocs.io/en/latest/get_started.html) to set up your environment.
+Create a virtual-env Python environment to avoid version conflicts.

 ## Cite & Acknowledgements